-Therapeutic Area Program Indication Phase 1 Phase 2 Phase 3/ Pivotal Approved Next step in China Partner Obstructive Hypertrophic Cardiomyopathy (oHCM) Initiate China bridging Phase 3 trial and PK study (conducted in parallel) Mavacamten Non-obstructive Hypertrophic Cardiomyopathy (nHCM) Join BMS future global Phase 3 trial @ Bristol Myers Squibb Heart Failure with Preserved Ejection Fraction (HFPEF) • Join BMS future global Phase 3 trial ⊘ MYO KARDIA TP-03 Demodex Blepharitis Conduct China standalone Phase 3 trial 📦 tarsus NBTXR3 Head and Neck Squamous Cell Carcinoma (HNSCC) • Join NANORAY-312 global Phase 3 trial NANOBIOTIX Solid Tumor IO Combinations Join future global Phase 3 trial (M Second-line Cholangiocarcinoma with FGFR2 Fusions - Explore development and patient access strategies bridge First-line Cholangiocarcinoma with FGFR2 Fusions - Join ongoing PROOF-301 Phase 3 trial OED.
-Gastric Cancer with FGFR2 Amplification; Other Solid Tumors w FGFR Alterations • Conduct China Phase 2a proof of concept trial Pengezo BBP-398 Solid Tumors Driven by Mutations in MAPK Conduct China Phase 1 dose escalation trial bridgeoio navire Ulcerative Colitis Join future global Phase 3 trial Inflammatory Omilancor Crohn's Disease Join future global Phase 3 trial LANDOS NX-13 Ulcerative Colitis Join future global Phase 3 trial LYR-210 Chronic Rhinosinusitis (CRS) Join future global Phase 3 trial LYBA Sisunatovir Respiratory Syncytial Virus (RSV) Join future global Phase 3 trial RE√IRAL
+Therapeutic Area Program Indication Phase 1 Phase 2 Phase 3/ Pivotal Approved Next step in China Partner Obstructive Hypertrophic Cardiomyopathy (oHCM) Initiate China bridging Phase 3 trial and PK study (conducted in parallel) Non-obstructive Hypertrophic Cardiomyopathy (nHCM) Join BMS future global Phase 3 trial Pristol Myers Squibb Heart Failure with Preserved Ejection Fraction (HFpEF) Join BMS future global Phase 3 trial MYOKARDIA Ophthalmology TP-03 Demodex Blepharitis Conduct China standalone Phase 3 trial 📦 tarsus NBTXR3 Head and Neck Squamous Cell Carcinoma (HNSCC) • Join NANORAY-312 global Phase 3 trial NANOBIOTIX Solid Tumor IO Combinations Join future global Phase 3 trial Crit Second-line Cholangiocarcinoma with FGFR2 Fusions Explore development and patient access strategies bridgebio First-line Cholangiocarcinoma with FGFR2 Fusions Join ongoing PROOF-301 Phase 3 trial Gastric Cancer with FGFR2 Amplification; Other Solid Tumors w FGFR Alterations Conduct China Phase 2a proof of concept trial Pergesto 88P-398 Solid Tumors Driven by Mutations in MAPK Conduct China Phase 1 dose escalation trial bridgebio navire Ulcerative Colitis Join future global Phase 3 trial Inflammatory Omilancor Crohn's Disease Join future global Phase 3 trial LANDOS NX-13 Ulcerative Colitis Join future global Phase 3 trial LYR-210 Chronic Rhinosinusitis (CRS) Join future global Phase 3 trial LYRA Respiratory Sisunatovir Respiratory Syncytial Virus (RSV) Join future global Phase 3 trial RE√IRAL

-- 1. The commercialization of each of our product candidates will require regulatory approval in the respective jurisdiction in which we intend to market such product candidate; however, obtaining and maintaining regulatory approval in one jurisdiction does not guarantee we will be successful in obtaining or maintaining regulatory approval of the product candidate in other jurisdictions that are material to the success of the Company.
-For more information regarding the risks related to our business and clinical and regulatory strategies, please see "Risk Factors-Risks related to our business and industry." - business operations and clinical and regulatory strategies, please see "Risk Factors-Risks related to our business and industry."
+The commercialization of each of our product candidates will require regulatory approval in the respective jurisdiction in which we intend to market such product candidate; however, obtaining and maintaining regulatory approval in one jurisdiction does not guarantee we will be successful in obtaining or maintaining regulatory approval of the product candidate in other jurisdictions that are material to the success of the Company.
+For more information regarding the risks related to our business operations and clinical and regulatory strategies, please see "Risk Factors-Risks related to our business and industry."
+NBTXR3 has received European market approval (CE mark) in the European Union, which is not a part of our licensed territory, for the treatment of locally advanced

-2. NBTXR3 has received European market approval (CE mark) in the European Union, which is not a part of our licensed territory, for the treatment of locally advanced soft tissue sarcoma.
-At present, we are not pursuing NBTXR3 in relation to this soft tissue sarcoma indication. - 3.
-Infigratinib has received FDA approval in the United States, which is not a part of our licensed territory, for the treatment of previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with a fibroblast growth factor receptor 2 ("FGFR2") fusion or other rearrangement. - 4.
+NBTXR3 has received European market approval (CE mark) in the European Union, which is not a part of our licensed territory, for the treatment of locally advanced soft tissue sarcoma.
+At present, we are not pursuing NBTXR3 in relation to this soft tissue sarcoma indication.

+Infigratinib has received FDA approval in the United States, which is not a part of our licensed territory, for the treatment of previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with a fibroblast growth factor receptor 2 ("FGFR2") fusion or other rearrangement.

 Ongoing Phase 2a gastric cancer and other FGFR-driven tumor standalone clinical trial in China.
 Separate investigator-sponsored Phase 2 clinical trial of infigratinib in FGFR-driven tumors is ongoing in the United States.